Table of Contents

 4. RFID Reader

-Although the Shelly and the SDM530C are both a meter, relay, and sensor, they must be created separately.
+Although the Shelly and the SDM530C are both meters, relays, and sensors, they must be created separately.

 1. Sensors

-Sensors are used by the system to know the closed or open status (ON/OFF) of the relay.
+Sensors are used by the system to determine the closed or open status (ON / OFF) of the relay.

 Under sensors, add a sensor.
 Parameters according to the model: